Paul Peterson: Life and career

 Peterson is also a session musician and has backed up many bands and singers in their tours.
 In the late 1980s to early 1990s, Peterson toured as a member of the Steve Miller Band.
 He has also toured with Kenny Loggins, Oleta Adams and most recently Peter Frampton.
 In 1990, he released a song, "Every Heart Needs a Home", on the Teenage Mutant Ninja Turtles Soundtrack.
 From 1998 to 2000, he was the bassist in the house band on the Donny & Marie TV program.
 He was the Program Chair for the Audio and Recording arts at Minneapolis Media Institute until leaving in June 2016 to tour with Peter Frampton as a bass player.

 Peterson produced two songs and co-produced two more songs on Oleta Adams' 2009 album, Let's Stay Here.
 He also played on the album, which was released April 21, 2009.

 In June 2011, Peterson and three other members of The Family reunited as fDeluxe and released a record called Gaslight in September 2011.
 Since then, fDeluxe has released RELIT, and most recently AM Static, a collection of covers done in the classic fDeluxe style.

 In 2017, St. Paul rekindled his band St. Paul and the Minneapolis Funk All Stars, toured in Australia in 2018 playing 2 shows at the Sydney Opera House with the show titled "Nothing Compares 2 Prince."
 He's also played concerts for the Minnesota Timberwolves, the Minnesota Vikings and in 2019 played the Thunder Bay Blues Festival.

 In 2018, St. Paul started releasing new music under his own name again, beginning with "You Got 2 Love".

 Peterson is married and has two children, and resides in the Minneapolis area.
 Peterson's daughter Taylor (under the name Jeanne Taylor), released her debut EP "Jeanne" on November 12, 2016.

+In 2024, Peterson was a part of a sold-out concert in Minnesota, celebrating what would have been Prince's 66th birthday, with whom he had collaborated.